ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

          * [DataTransformation](DataTransformation.md) - A data transformation technique used to analyze and interpret data to gain a better understanding of it.
              * [Analysis](Analysis.md) - An Analysis is a data transformation that transforms input data to output data.
 The workflow used to achieve this transformation and the individual steps are also captured.
          * [Investigation](Investigation.md) - Investigation is the process of carrying out a plan or procedure so as to discover fact or information about the object of study.
+             * [Condition](Condition.md) - An condition that is linked to comparable samples.
-             * [Experiment](Experiment.md) - An experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
+             * [SequencingExperiment](SequencingExperiment.md) - An sequencing experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
+             * [SequencingProcess](SequencingProcess.md) - A sequencing process linking a sample to sequencing output.
              * [Study](Study.md) - Studies are experimental investigations of a particular phenomenon.
 It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.
          * [ResearchActivity](ResearchActivity.md) - A planned process executed in the performance of scientific research wherein systematic investigations are performed to establish facts and reach new conclusions about phenomena in the world.
              * [Project](Project.md) - A high level organization for a collection of studies based on a research proposal that aims to achieve certain goals.